-An online version of the Strategy and the documents which led up to it can be accessed at Corporate Strategy - Comhairle nan Eilean Siar (cne-siar.gov.uk).
+An online version of the Strategy and the documents which led up to it can be accessed at Corporate Strategy | Comhairle nan Eilean Siar.

 The mechanism for delivering the strategic priorities is set out in departmental Service Business Plans and measured through performance reporting.
 The business-planning process clearly links the priorities to more specific objectives for services, teams and individuals; it is often referred to as the 'golden thread'.
-The 2023/24 Service Business Plans were approved in February 2023, and those for 2024/25 were submitted for approval in April 2024.
+The 2024/25 Service Business Plans were approved on 1 May 2024, and those for 2025/26 were approved on 7 May 2025.